actions-marketplace-validations/jyeany_version-check-gradle/README.md

 ## Inputs

-`organization`: optional parameter of the org name if using for a package owned by an organization `token`: personal access token with package read access for the repository
+`organization`: optional parameter of the org name if using for a package owned by an organization `access-token`: personal access token with package read access for the repository

 ## Outputs